macrocosm-os/prompting-api/README.md

 The command ensures that no GPU memory is used by the server, and that the large models used by the incentive mechanism are not loaded.

+Environment variables:

+- EXPECTED_ACCESS_KEY: API access key.
+- PORT: API port.
+- VAL_PORT: Validator axon port, optional.
+Needed if there are multiple validators running the same hotkey on the network.

 > Note: This command is subject to change as the project evolves.

 We recommend that you run the server using a process manager like PM2.
 This will ensure that the server is always running and will restart if it crashes.